lucatironi/lucatironi.github.io/_posts/2013-5-5-ruby_rails_rubymotion_ios_app_authentication_devise_tutorial_part_one.md

 end
 {% endhighlight %}

-In this simple app we just define the <code>application:didFinishLaunchingWithOptions</code> and an auxiliary method that shows a modal window with the Welcome view.
+In this simple app we just define the `application:didFinishLaunchingWithOptions` and an auxiliary method that shows a modal window with the Welcome view.

-The method <code>application:didFinishLaunchingWithOptions</code> creates a new window from the class <code>UIWindow</code> to contain the main <code>UINavigationController</code> in which the <code>TaskListController</code> is pushed on top of the stack and set it as the root controller of the window.
+The method `application:didFinishLaunchingWithOptions` creates a new window from the class `UIWindow` to contain the main `UINavigationController` in which the `TaskListController` is pushed on top of the stack and set it as the root controller of the window.

-It then checks if there's an <code>authToken</code> key already present within the <code>App::Persistence</code> interface: if it's not there that means that the user isn't logged in yet and so the welcome screen with the choice between login and register has to be diplayed, calling the <code>showWelcomeController</code> method defined below.
+It then checks if there's an `authToken` key already present within the `App::Persistence` interface: if it's not there that means that the user isn't logged in yet and so the welcome screen with the choice between login and register has to be diplayed, calling the `showWelcomeController` method defined below.

 ## The first controller